Need a little longer to repay? What you need to know about long term personal loans.

 - You could use the finance for a huge expenses.
 Long term personal loans allow you to finance more expensive purchases such as cars or boats.

 - You will pay more in interest.
 A longer loan term, as demonstrated in the example above, sees you paying more interest over the course of your loan term.

 - Keep you in debt longer.
 Having longer repayment period makes you pay off the entire loan longer.

 - Tendency to incur another debt.
-Since consolidating your debt can free you from bulk payments, you might be thinking of obtaining another one.
+Since consolidating your debt can free you from bulk payments, you might be inclined to apply for another source of credit.

 Things to avoid about long term personal loans

 - Excessive debt.
 While taking out a long term personal loan might seem like a good idea at the onset, but it can lead you debt that might be difficult to repay, depending on your circumstances.
 Try to make a repayment plan ahead of time and account for unexpected expenses in your budget.

 - Fees and charges.
 Make sure you go through all the fine print and find out exactly what you have to pay in terms of fees and charges.
 These can come in the form of application fees, insurance costs, arrangement fees, early repayment fees, settlement charges, and late charges.